M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [What is a Cross-Join?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-a-cross-join)
 :ballot_box_with_check: [What is Data Integrity?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-data-integrity)
 :ballot_box_with_check: [What is a Query?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-a-query)
-:ballot_box_with_check: [What is a Subquery?
-What are its types?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-a-subquery-what-are-its-types)
+:ballot_box_with_check: [What is a Sub-query / Nested Query?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-a-subquery-what-are-its-types)
 :ballot_box_with_check: [What is the SELECT statement?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-is-the-select-statement)
 :ballot_box_with_check: [What are some common clauses used with SELECT query in SQL?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd-what-are-some-common-clauses-used-with-select-query-in-sql)
 :ballot_box_with_check: [ What are UNION, MINUS and INTERSECT commands?](https://github.com/M-Croghan/Interview-Prep/blob/main/SQL_Databases.md#dvd--what-are-union-minus-and-intersect-commands)